-But that's not all. in the glossary There are about 150 muscat varieties.
-The term "Muscat / Muscat" is as a name part in many grape name or synonyms and homonyms contained in the respective national languages, although it is not always about Muskatellerorten.
-These include Meski (Tunisia); Misket (Bulgaria); Moscatel (Spain, Portugal); Moscato, Moscatello (Italy); Moschato, Moschoudia, Muskuti (Greece); Nutmeg, muscatel (Germany, Austria); Muskotály (Hungary). specially Muscat Blanc and Muscat d'Alexandrie were often either ancestors of natural crosses or crossing partners of new breeds (the varieties are listed there).
+But that is by no means all. in the glossary there are around 150 types of Muscat.
+The term "nutmeg / muscat" is used as a name in many grape variety names or synonyms and homonyms included in the respective national languages, although they are not always muscatel varieties.
+These include Meski (Tunisia); Misket (Bulgaria); Moscatel (Spain, Portugal); Moscato, Moscatello (Italy); Moschato, Moschoudia, Muskuti (Greece); Nutmeg, muscatel (Germany, Austria); Muskotály (Hungary). specially Muscat Blanc and Muscat d'Alexandrie were often either ancestors for natural crossings or cross partners for new varieties (the varieties are listed there).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)